BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Go Tobogganing

-Winter in Switzerland is synonymous with winter sports, but while Zurich may not be the ultimate destination for skiing or snowboarding, there are still plenty of fun activities to be had.
+Winter in Switzerland is synonymous with winter sports, but while Zurich may not be the ultimate destination for skiing or snowboarding, there are still plenty of fun activities.
 One of the most popular winter pastimes, regardless of age, is tobogganing!

 Now, since snow in Zurich can be a bit of a hit or miss, your best bet for some epic tobogganing fun is to head outside of the city.
 Luckily, I’ve got just the spot for you – Uetliberg!